What's Included in the Price

 - Clean-up

-Perth's dry, dusty conditions mean decks accumulate fine dust quickly.
+Perth's dry, dusty conditions mean decks accumulate fine dust quickly, particularly during summer and after easterly winds.
 A thorough clean before coating ensures the product bonds to timber, not to a dust layer.
+This is more of a factor in Perth than in the eastern capitals, where higher humidity keeps dust down.

 What Affects the Cost

 - Timber type.
 Jarrah is Perth's local hardwood and appears on many older decks, pergolas, and outdoor structures.
-It is a dense timber that needs quality oil products for proper penetration.
-Treated pine is the standard for fencing.
+It is one of the densest timbers used for decking in Australia and needs premium oil products at $31–$44/L for proper penetration.
+Standard oils designed for pine or softer hardwoods do not penetrate jarrah effectively.
+Treated pine is standard for fencing.

 - Condition.
-Jarrah that has been regularly maintained with oil holds up well.
-Neglected jarrah goes grey and can develop surface cracking.
-Restoring neglected hardwood involves heavy sanding and multiple coats.
+Jarrah that has been regularly maintained with oil holds up well for decades.
+Neglected jarrah goes silver-grey and develops surface cracking.
+Restoring neglected hardwood involves heavy sanding ($15–$27/m2) and 2–3 coats of penetrating oil.

-- Colorbond fencing trend.
+- Colorbond fencing.
 Newer Perth suburbs (Baldivis, Ellenbrook, Piara Waters) predominantly use Colorbond fencing, which does not need painting.
 Older suburbs with timber fences are the primary fence painting market.

 - Product choice.
-For jarrah and other hardwoods, a penetrating oil is standard.
-For treated pine fences, an opaque stain or paint provides better UV and moisture protection.
+For jarrah and other hardwoods, a penetrating oil like Intergrain UltraDeck (~$35/L) or Cabot's Deck & Exterior Stain (~$31/L) is standard.
+For treated pine fences, Wattyl Solagard Deck & Timber Paint (~$20–$25/L) or Dulux Weathershield (~$19/L) provides solid colour UV protection.

 A small deck re-oil on a well-maintained jarrah deck in Duncraig sits toward $500.
 A large deck restoration involving heavy sanding, multiple coats, plus a long timber fence repaint in an older Morley property pushes toward $2,850.